nikodemus/foolang/README.md

 - [ ] Parameteric classes.
 Est 40h.
 - [ ] Class extensions.
 Est 20h.
 - [ ] Module system.
 Est 10h.

+## Constant Classes + Inline members = Value Semantics

+    @class Point { x <Int>, y <Int> }
+        constant
+        accessors
+    @class Rectangle { p1 <inline:Point>, p2 <inline:Point> }
+    @classMethod Rectangle new
+        self p1: (Point x: 0 y: 0)
+             p2: (Point x: 0 y: 0)
+    @method Rectangle p1
+       p1
+    @method Rectangle left
+       p1 := Point x: (p1 x + 1) y: p1 y
+       p2 := Point x: (p2 x + 1) y: p2 y
+       self

+- `p1 x` becomes a direct read.
+- Constructor targeting p1 becomes an assignment Optimize away p1 y := p1 y
+- Returning `p1` allocates a Point

+How to support `p1 x: newval`?
+Since Point is a constant a writer doesn't make sense.
+If Point is a 'value' instead, then it makes sense, but then what happens here?

+      let box := { value: Point x: 0 y: 0 }
+      let p = box value
+      box value x: p x + 1
+      p x == box value x

+Point/x: cannot make a copy because it doesn't have access to the slot holding the value.

+(What if it had?
+Ie. pointer to the location as part of the arguments.
+THAT might work.
+Non-values don't need to care.
+Values could then do copy-on-write.
+I still don't like that it means semantics depend on the type.)

+Record/value cannot make a copy because it doesn't know it should.

 ## IDE